 To be eligible for admission to EOP, students must:

-All freshmen applying for EOP through the SUNY Application or the Common Application must complete the EOP Financial Information Form.
+All freshmen applying for EOP through the SUNY Application or the Common Application must complete the EOP Financial Information Form online.
+Applicants may find it helpful to use the EOP Financial Information Form Worksheet prior to completing the online form.
 Transfer students do not need to complete this step.

 Information and requirements for EOP eligibility can be found on the SUNY EOP website.
 Students who incorrectly apply for EOP admission but do not meet the criteria should notify the Admissions Office immediately so that their application for regular freshmen admission.